danielkec/blog/_posts/2025-01-13-helidon-vitual-threads.md

 readSocket()
 yieldContinuation()
 ```
-Each time there is no new data available on the socket `yieldContinuation()` is going to be reached by virtual thread and
+Each time there is no new data available on the socket, `yieldContinuation()` is going to be reached by virtual thread and
 virtual thread is going to be unmounted from carrier thread.
-Its context is going to be frozen until the virtual thread is
+It's context is going to be frozen until the virtual thread is
 scheduled to run again on some of the carrier threads and the context is thawed.

 The cool part is that we don't have to save and freeze the whole stack, only the part related to the virtual thread.